chromeos/chromeos.dev/site/en/posts/chromeos-lint-rules-in-android-studio.md

 individual potential error.
 Android Studio has a built in lint tool that notifies developers of any errors and the severity of those errors.

-For more information on lint rules in your Android Studio environment, refer to the documentation on
+For more information on configuring lint rules in your Android Studio environment, refer to the documentation on
 [improving your code with lint checks](https://developer.android.com/studio/write/lint).